Kids are not mini-adults.

 When working with a child (or any client), trust is extremely important.

 Because of this, what happens in the session with the child will remain in the session, unless the child is being hurt or is going to hurt someone else.
 We will discuss the child’s treatment goals and progress in broad strokes with the parent or caregiver but no details will be divulged.

 Our goal is to help your child and allow your child to have a safe space- one without agendas, expectations, or restrictions.

 Play therapy is the most effective method of working with children, both preschool and school-age.

-We have three therapists who specialize in children under the age of 12:
+We have four therapists who specialize in children under the age of 12: